Kōbō Abe: Career

 Abe was first published as a poet in 1947 with Mumei-shishū ("Poems of an unknown poet"), which he paid for himself, and as a novelist the following year with Owarishi michi no shirube ni ("The Road Sign at the End of the Street"), which established his reputation.
 When he received the Akutagawa Prize in 1951, his ability to continue publishing was confirmed.
 Though he did much work as an avant-garde novelist and playwright, it was not until the publication of The Woman in the Dunes in 1962 that Abe won widespread international acclaim.
+In 1970, Abe's Inter Ice Age 4 became the first Japanese science fiction novel to appear in English, in a translation by American scholar E. Dale Saunders.

 In the 1960s, he collaborated with Japanese director Hiroshi Teshigahara on the film adaptations of The Pitfall, Woman in the Dunes, The Face of Another, and The Man Without a Map.
 Woman in the Dunes received widespread critical acclaim and was released only four months after Abe was expelled from the Japanese Communist Party.

 In 1971, he founded the Abe Studio, an acting studio in Tokyo.
 Until the end of the decade, he trained performers and directed plays.
 The decision to found the studio came two years after he first directed his own work in 1969, a production of The Man Who Turned Into A Stick.
-The production's sets were designed by Abe's wife, and Hisashi Igawa starred.
+The production's sets were designed by Abe's wife Machi, and Hisashi Igawa starred.
 Abe had become dissatisfied with ability of the theatre to materialize the abstract, reducing it to a passive medium.
 Until 1979, he wrote, directed, and produced 14 plays at the Abe Studio.
 He also published two novels, Box Man (1973) and Secret Rendezvous (1977), alongside a series of essays, musical scores, and photographic exhibits.
 The Seibu Theater, an avant-garde theater in the new department store Parco, was allegedly established in 1973 specifically for Abe, though many other artists were given the chance to use it.
 The Abe Studio production of The Glasses of Love Are Rose Colored (1973) opened there.
 Later, the entirety of the Seibu Museum was used to present one of Abe's photographic works, An Exhibition of Images: I.

 The Abe Studio provided a foil for much of the contemporary scene in Japanese theater, contrasting with the Haiyuza's conventional productions, opting to focus on dramatic, as opposed to physical, expression.
 It was a safe space for young performers, whom Abe would often recruit from the Toho Gakuen College in Chofu City, on the outskirts of Tokyo, where he taught.
 The average age of the performers in the studio was about 27 throughout the decade, as members left and fresh faces were brought in.
 Abe "deftly" handled issues arising from difference in stage experience.

 In 1977 Abe was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.